-An appropriate plan for this day is to visit the church of San Antón in Madrid.
-What awaits us here?
-Nothing more and nothing less than the relics of the saint, given to King Charles IV by the Supreme Pontiff in the eighteenth century.
+A suitable plan for this day is to visit the church of San Antón in Madrid.
+What awaits us in this place?
+Nothing more and nothing less than the relics of the saint, including his supposed skull, given to King Charles IV by the Supreme Pontiff in the eighteenth century.

 Presumably, the saint is commemorated on February 14 because of a medieval belief that birds began to mate on that day.
 However, St. Valentine’s Day is no longer a feast of the Catholic liturgical calendar, but only a popular and consumerist celebration.
 This is because not even the Catholic Church knows very well who this character was or if he even existed.
 For this reason, Pope Paul VI decided to eliminate St. Valentine from the Catholic saint’s calendar in 1969.

 Did you know that the earliest known reference linking St. Valentine with love dates back to the Middle Ages?
 It is Geoffrey Chaucer’s poem Parliament of Foules (1381-1383).